History Curriculum Intent

 The curriculum is built on the foundation of three 'Es':

-Entitlement or core curriculum offer
+Entitlement or core curriculum offer:

-Whilst children's formal History education begins in KS1, the development of historical skills begins in EYFS. the knowledge and vocabulary that they children gain as they explore their understanding of the world around them through daily continuous provision, completing weekly challenges and other focused provision prepares them for accessing future content.
-History has a high profile; in KS1 and KS2, History is delivered in units of work across the year which allow children to begin to build knowledge of important concepts and ideas from a young age, and continue to build on these foundations throughout their education.
+Whilst children’s formal History education begins in KS1, the development of historical skills begins in EYFS.
+The knowledge and vocabulary that they children gain as they explore their understanding of the world around them through daily continuous provision, completing weekly challenges and other focused provision prepares them for accessing future content.
+History has a high profile; in KS1 and KS2, History is delivered in units of work across the year which allow children to begin to build knowledge of important concepts and ideas from a young age and continue to build on these foundations throughout their education.
 The children have the opportunity to study a broad range of historical content, which often goes beyond the limitations of the national curriculum but always takes into account the range and depth of their existing knowledge and how secure it is in their minds.
 A range of high quality resources such as artefacts and photographs are available to support the curriculum and many units of work allow immersion through engaging field trips.

 Enjoyment